Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Experimental results

-The data is available publicly from the Swedish Meteorological and Hydrological Institute \cite{SMHI}.
-The cities correspond to those 45 cities indicated in Figure \ref{fig:smhi18}(a).
-We consider the target vector $\mathbf{t}_n$ to be the temperature measurement of a particular day, and $\mathbf{x}_n$ to be the temperature measurements { (in degree celsius units)} from the previous day. { We have 90 input-target data pairs in total, divided into training set and test set of sizes $N_{tr}=60$ and $N_{ts}=30$, respectively.} We consider the geodesic distance based adjacency matrix as that in the previous experiment but for 45 cities.
-For each training dataset size $N$, we compute the NMSE by averaging over 50 different random training subsets of $N$ drawn from full training set of size $N_{tr}$.
-In Figure \ref{swedetempgraph}, we show the NMSE for test set at SNR-levels of $5$ dB and $0$ dB.
+{ In this experiment, the task is to predict the temperature of several Swedish cities for the next day from the temperature observations of the current day.
+For the experiment, we consider the temperature measurements from the 45 most populated cities in Sweden taken for a period of three months from September to November 2017.
+Since both the input and the output are temperatures, this experiment represents a graph signal reconstruction/recovery problem and hence, we compare our method with the KRR method.
+We have already mentioned that KRR is a state-of-the-art method in graph signal recovery\cite{kergraph1,kergraph4}.
+Further, we also consider the case when the underlying graph is not known a-priori.
+In this case, we learn an underlying graph and compare the performance of our approach against the case where the graph is known a-priori.} The data is available publicly from the Swedish Meteorological and Hydrological Institute \cite{SMHI}.
+The cities are indicated in the map of Sweden in Figure \ref{fig:smhi18}(a).
+We consider the target vector $\mathbf{t}_n$ to be the temperature measurement of a particular day, and $\mathbf{x}_n$ to be the temperature measurements { (in degree celsius units)} from the previous day. { We have 90 input-target data pairs in total, divided into the training set and the test set of sizes $N_{tr}=60$ and $N_{ts}=30$, respectively.} Once again, we consider the geodesic distance based graph.
+For each training dataset size $N$, we compute the NMSE by averaging over 50 different random training subsets of size $N$ drawn from the full training set of size $N_{tr}$.
+In Figure \ref{swedetempgraph}, we show the NMSE for the test set at SNR-levels of $5$ dB and $0$ dB.
 We observe that KRG outperforms other regression methods by a significant margin, particularly at low sample sizes $N$.
-Next we compare our methods with KRR.
+Next, we compare our methods with KRR.